arijit83sarkar/color/README.md

 want to create simple color game

-index.html is for simple DragmDrop a image.
+index.html is for simple Drag n Drop a image.